Osseodensification – Optimise the Site, Optimise the Outcome

 - Learn how we can preserve bone, plastically expand it, and enhance its strength in a controlled method

 - Discover the effect of Osseodensification on implant total stability development for early and immediate loading

-The course will be taught and directed by Jason Buglass and his team.
+This course will be taught and directed by Jason Buglass (left) or Stavros Eleftheriou (right).
 Participants will practice on actual bone specimens and specially developed clinical simulation models.

 - £450 + VAT for the course alone

 If you own a full Versah kit and wish to attend a course, please contact the office on 03300 585 498 for a discounted rate

 7 hours – 3 hour lecture, 4 hours of participation